KnowageLabs/Knowage-Documentation/chapter_3/create_report/birt.rst

 The most generic way, which applies to all graphical elements, consists in switching to the **Palette** menu on the left panel, keeping the designer in the central panel.
 Drag and drop the table into the editor area.
 Consider that this can be done with all other elements listed in the Palette.
 At this point, you can edit the table (as well as any other graphical element on the report) using the **Property Editor** tab below the editor area.

 While developing a report, it is particularly useful to test it regularly.
-To this end, click on the **Preview** tab below the editor area.
+To this end, click on the **Run** menu on top of the screen and select *Run as HTML*.
 To revert back to the editor, just click on the **Layout** tab.
 In the **Master Page** tab, you can set the dimensions and layout of the report; the **Script** tab supports advanced scripting functionalities; finally, the **XML Source** tab shows the editable source code of your report.

-While developing a report, it is particularly useful to test it regularly.
-To this end, click on the Preview tab below the editor area.
-To revert back to the editor, just click on the Layout tab.
-In the Master Page tab, you can set the dimensions and layout of the report; the Script tab supports advanced scripting functionalities; finally, the XML Source tab shows the editable source code of your report.

 .. _datasetedtwithprw: